-What is the job of the Full-time MBA?
+What is the “job” of the Full-time MBA?

-There has been a lot of arguments over why people get MBAs and what people are paying for.
+There have been a lot of arguments over why people get MBAs and what people are paying for.
 In my own experience and upon reflection, I think the MBA gives people three core things:

-Confidence: Being in an positive, ambitious, and friendly environment that will help you overcome the everyday friction and self-doubt that most people face when trying to achieve anything, leading to an increase in confidence.
+Confidence: Being in a positive, ambitious, and friendly environment that will help you overcome the everyday friction and self-doubt that most people face when trying to achieve anything, leading to an increase in confidence.